IQSS/dvn/doc/sphinx/source/dataverse-installer-main.rst

 It does not install any of the optional components (:ref:`see Chapter 4<optional-components>`.)

-For the detailed explanation of the tasks performed by the Installer, see the “Manual Installation and Configuration” in the Addendum.
+For the detailed explanation of the tasks performed by the Installer, see the :ref:`"What does the Installer do?" <what-does-the-intstaller-do>` section.

 | **[/Advanced]**